jupiterbjy/ProjectIncubator/DiscordStreamNotifyBot/README.md

   -u URL, --url URL     Discord webhook url.
   -i INTERVAL, --interval INTERVAL
                         Check interval in minutes.
 If omitted, will be set to 5.
   -e, --exclude-live    Excludes check for already live streams.
 This reduces Quota usages roughly by a bit short on
                         half.
+  -I, --ignore-error    Ignore HTTP Errors including quota check.This will still fail to get data from Youtube, but
+                        script won't stop.
   -c ID, --channel-id ID
                         Youtube channel's ID.
   -t VID_ID, --test VID_ID